GameDevRichtofen-G/Game-Firing-Setup-/README.md

 ```
 Now we have a basic entity system that we can work with.
 ### Make a gun class
-to make a gun classs, we want to make sure it is an instance of a main class like this :
+to make a gun class, we want to make sure it is an instance of a main class like this :
 ```python
 class Gun(Main_class):
     def __init__(self, x, shape):